mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.15
+* Fixed bug with default options which manifested itself always loading the default options for any setting which is on by default even when turned off by user.
+* Removed loading of jQuery-Validate as it is no longer used.
+* Removed debug and other deprecated code (e.g. wpgform_footer()).

 = Version 0.14
 * Fixed minor bug with default options which manifested itself as an array index warning on the Options page.